jupyter/docker-stacks/datascience-notebook/README.md

 * Julia v0.3.x with Gadfly, RDatasets and HDF5 pre-installed
 * Unprivileged user `jovyan` (uid=1000, configurable, see options) in group `users` (gid=100) with ownership over `/home/jovyan` and `/opt/conda`
 * [tini](https://github.com/krallin/tini) as the container entrypoint and [start-notebook.sh](../minimal-notebook/start-notebook.sh) as the default command
+* A [start-singleuser.sh](../minimal-notebook/start-singleuser.sh) script for use as an alternate command that runs a single-user instance of the Notebook server, as required by [JupyterHub](#JupyterHub)
 * Options for HTTPS, password auth, and passwordless `sudo`

 ## Basic Use